MatthiasLHK/CS2101UG/docs/UserGuide.md

 Other helpful example(s):

-`deletecontact 5` deletes the fifth contact in the displayed contact list
+`deletecontact 5` deletes the fifth contact in the displayed contact list.

 #### Sorting contacts: `sortcontact`